27 of the best budget acoustic guitars in the world today

 It's hovering at the top end of our budget price point - closer to £500 than £150 - but even costing that much, the LL6 is a snip.
 A guitar for life with a price for 2013 - we'll drink to that.

 It never ceases to amaze us just how high the quality of entry level acoustics is nowadays.
-Fender's CD-60 is a case in point, a budget guitar with quality to burn.
+Fender's CD-60 is a case in point, an enduring budget guitar - street prices rarely stray above the £100/$230 - with quality to burn.

 It's guitars like this - playable, pretty (it's available in a bunch of finishes, and there's even an all-mahogany version on the market now) and great fun to play - that are the foundation of life-long love affairs with the instrument.